outlaws42/score/assets/help_match.md

 # Match Screen

-## Match Bar
+## Menu Bar

-This bar just below the menu bar will have different information depending on what type of game.

-- Free Play Game - Check mark, Game Name and FP for free play
-- Free Play/Low Score Wins - Check mark, Game Name and "FP" for free play and "LS" for low score wins
-- High Score Game - Game name, Winning score.
+From the menu bar you can add a match, read this help and navigate to any of the pages in the application.

-## Player Tile
+## Match List

-When a player wins a match all buttons become unclickable finsihed matches can be viewed but can't be changed.
+The list of matches will be shown here.
+Each match has a tile in the list.
+In the "Match" column of the tile will display the game name, The players in the match.
+If the match is completed it will indicate who is the winner.
+The "Winning Score" column will display either the score needed to win the game, "FP" (Free Play) or "FP" "LS" (Free Play, Low Score Wins).
+It will also have the date the match was created.

-### Keeping Score
+### Match Tile

-There is multiple ways to add or subtract from the score in the player tile.

-- Tapping on the **+** or **-** symbols will add or subtract 1.
+- You can interact with the match tile by tapping on the tile, this will go to the match
-- Long pressing the **+** or **-** will bring up a popup window.
+- Long pressing the tile will add 1 icon at the front of the tile, one to delete the match.
-You can type in an amount or tap one of the buttons with pre-defined amounts.

-### Change Tile Color

-The top of the player tile there is a color pallet icon.
-Tap and a popup will apear with color circles.
-Select the color of your choice.
+Long pressing again will hide the extra icon.

+---

 ## Free Play Game "FP"